WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 - **Components:** V, S
 - **Duration:** Instantaneous
 ___
 You draw from the fluctuating arcane near you and burst with a wave of arcane power.
 Each other creature within range must make a Dexterity saving throw.
-A target takes 6d8 force damage and can't take reactions until the start of its next turn on a failed saving throw, or half as much damage on a successful one.
+On a failed save, a target takes 6d8 force damage and can't take reactions until the start of its next turn.
+On a successful save, a target takes half as much damage and can use its reactions as normal.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for each slot level above 3rd.

 #### Alextrasza’s Fury
 *8th-level evocation*